angelrojasm/IoT-Stoplight-Solution/README.md

 After installing the packages, head on the `packages/server` folder and rename the file called `.env.example` to `.env`.

-Afterwards, replace the string in the `dbUrl` variable to the connection string used in your mongodb database.
+Afterwards, fill in the `accessKeyID`, `secretKey`, and `region` variables with your own AWS user keys.

 ## Running the App